 Nelson Bay, Shoal Bay, Anna Bay, Fingal Bay, Tanilba Bay, Soldiers Point, Salamander Bay or Lemon Tree Passage – take your pick of any, or all, of Port Stephens’ glorious family holiday destinations, just over two hours north of Sydney.

-5. Port Macquarie NSW
+5. Discover the family-friendly gems of Port Macquarie NSW

 ‘Port’ is one of the jewels of the mid North Coast and a year-round drawcard for families, perfectly located midway between Sydney and Brisbane.
 Family-friendly attractions abound – many blessed by nature and others specifically created for fun!
 The region is also known for its incredible koala population, so a visit to the famous Koala Hospital and to Billabong Koala and Wildlife Park are a must on any family holiday itinerary.